workersio/alpenglow-proof/audit/GlobalNotarizationUniqueness.md

                    c1.blockHash = c2.blockHash
 ```

-## 2. Whitepaper Section and References

-The TLA+ code `GlobalNotarizationUniqueness` represents a critical safety property of the Alpenglow protocol, as described in the "Solana Alpenglow Consensus" whitepaper (v1.1, July 22, 2025).
-The most relevant sections are:

-*   **Section 2.9: Safety**
-    *   **Lemma 24:** "At most one block can be notarized in a given slot."
-    *   **Lemma 21:** "fast-finalization property"
-    *   **Lemma 26:** "slow-finalization property"
-    *   **Theorem 1 (safety):** "If any correct node finalizes a block b in slot s and any correct node finalizes any block b' in any slot s' >= s, b' is a descendant of b."

-## 3. Reasoning and Analysis

-The TLA+ property `GlobalNotarizationUniqueness` asserts that for any given slot `s`, if any two correct nodes `v1` and `v2` hold notarization certificates (either `NotarizationCert` or `NotarFallbackCert`), then those certificates must be for the same block hash.

-The whitepaper, in Section 2.9, provides a detailed proof for this property.
-The core argument is as follows:

-1.  **Notarization Threshold:** To create a `NotarizationCert` or `NotarFallbackCert`, votes from nodes holding at least 60% of the total stake are required (Table 6).
-2.  **Byzantine Stake:** The protocol assumes that byzantine nodes control less than 20% of the stake (Assumption 1).
-3.  **Correct Node Stake:** This implies that for any notarization to occur, correct nodes holding at least 40% of the stake must have voted for it.
-4.  **Exclusive Voting:** Lemma 20 states that a correct node will cast at most one notarization or skip vote per slot.
-This is enforced by the `Voted` state in the TLA+ model.
+### 2. The whitepaper section and references that the code represents.

+This property is a stronger, global version of **Lemma 24** (page 29).
+While Lemma 24 states that "at most one block can be notarized in a given slot," this TLA+ property ensures that this uniqueness holds *across all correct nodes*.
+If node A notarizes block `b1` and node B notarizes a block in the same slot, it must also be `b1`.

-If two different blocks, `b1` and `b2`, were notarized in the same slot, it would require two distinct sets of votes, each accounting for at least 60% of the stake.
-This would necessitate an overlap of at least 20% of the stake voting for both blocks.
-Given the byzantine assumption, this overlap must contain at least some correct nodes.
-However, this would contradict the exclusive voting rule (Lemma 20), as a correct node cannot vote for two different blocks in the same slot.
+The reasoning is the same as for Lemma 24 but applied globally.
+For two different blocks to be notarized (or notarized-fallback), it would require two distinct sets of votes, each with >=60% stake.
+This would require an overlap of >40% of the stake if we consider the byzantine stake is <20%.
+This means correct nodes would have had to vote for two different blocks in the same slot, which violates **Lemma 20**.

-The TLA+ code accurately captures this logic.
-It iterates through all slots and all pairs of correct nodes, and for each pair, it checks that any two notarization-related certificates they hold for the same slot must have the same block hash.
-This is a direct formalization of the uniqueness property described in the whitepaper.

-## 4. Conclusion

-The TLA+ code `GlobalNotarizationUniqueness` correctly and accurately represents the notarization uniqueness property as described in the Alpenglow whitepaper.
-The property is a direct formalization of Lemma 24 and is a cornerstone of the protocol's overall safety (Theorem 1).
-The audit finds no discrepancies between the TLA+ specification and the whitepaper's claims in this regard.
+### 3. The reasoning behind the code and what the whitepaper claims.

+The `GlobalNotarizationUniqueness` property is a critical safety invariant that prevents forks at the notarization level across the entire network of correct nodes.

+The TLA+ code formalizes this network-wide agreement:
+1. It iterates through every `slot` `s`.
+2. It considers every possible pair of `CorrectNodes`, `v1` and `v2`.
+3. It examines their respective pools, `p1` and `p2`.
+4. It then compares every notarization-related certificate (`NotarizationCert` or `NotarFallbackCert`) found in `p1` for slot `s` with every such certificate found in `p2` for the same slot `s`.
+5. The core assertion `=> c1.blockHash = c2.blockHash` requires that if both nodes have such a certificate for the same slot, the certificates must be for the exact same block hash.

+This is a powerful and direct formalization of the idea that the "unique notarized block" is unique not just within one node's pool, but across the entire system of correct nodes.
+It correctly includes `NotarFallbackCert` in this check, as it also contributes to the notarized status of a block.

+### 4. The conclusion of the audit.

+The `GlobalNotarizationUniqueness` TLA+ property is a **correct and accurate** formalization of the global uniqueness guarantee implied by Lemma 24 and the underlying voting rules of the Alpenglow protocol.
+It correctly ensures that all correct nodes that observe a notarized block in a given slot will have observed the *same* block, preventing disagreements that could lead to forks.
+The audit finds no correctness issues with this code.

-## 5. Open Questions or Concerns
+### 5. Any open questions or concerns.

-*   The property `GlobalNotarizationUniqueness` is a global invariant.
-It is important to ensure that the model checker (TLC) is configured to check this invariant on all reachable states.
-The provided context does not include the TLC configuration file, but this is a crucial step for verification.
-*   The property relies on the correctness of the `CorrectNodes` definition and the byzantine node model.
-Any errors in how byzantine behavior is modeled could potentially invalidate the verification of this property.
+None.

-## 6. Suggestions for Improvement
+### 6. Any suggestions for improvement.

-*   The property could be made even more explicit by also checking that there are no conflicting `FastFinalizationCert`s, although this is implicitly covered by the logic (a `FastFinalizationCert` implies a `NotarizationCert`).
-*   Consider adding a complementary property that checks for the liveness of notarization, i.e., that a block that should be notarized eventually is.
-This is a liveness property and would require a different kind of temporal logic expression (e.g., using `[]<>` - eventually always).
+None.
+The property is well-specified and crucial for ensuring global safety.